Back to Top

 Autism (noun)a neurological condition of variable severity with lifelong effects that can be recognized from early childhood, chiefly characterized by difficulties with social interaction and communication, and by restricted or repetitive patterns of thought and behavior.

-Let's take a quick look at how each political party views issues surrounding autism advocacy:
+So, let's take a more humorous look at how each political party views autism advocacy.

 Republicans on Autism Advocacy